 Use the free Majestic Chrome Extension to collate a list of top blogs.
 First click on the extension in Chrome, then hit ‘On-page Links’ followed by root domains:

 (N.B.
-If you’re publishing or writing about lists like this, it’s good practice to the original authors – they’ve done some hard work for you!)
+If you’re publishing or writing about lists like this, it’s good practice to reference or link to the original authors – they’ve done some hard work for you!)

 2. Paste the root domains into Bulk Backlinks Checker